looterz/wrangler/README.md

 ## tags
 Wrangler reads and uses these tags when configuring itself and the server process.

-* `Server_Branch` - The steampipe branch to pull updates from, if `live` it is ommitted and uses the default branch in steampipe
+* `Server_Branch` - The steampipe branch to pull updates from, if `live` it is ommitted and uses the default branch
-* `Server_Name` - The name to assign to the server when launching the game server, game needs to be configured to parse and use this and treat underscores as spaces in `GameSession::RegisterServer`
+* `Server_Name` - Game needs to be configured to parse this in `GameSession::RegisterServer`
 * `Server_Map` - The map argument passed to the server during launch
 * `Server_MaxPlayers` - The maximum amount of players argument passed to the server during launch
 * `Server_Game` - The gamemode alias argument passed to the server during launch